wgy1027/postFireSeverityAssessment/englishPronunciation.md

 Sound [w] is usually spelled w or wh, as in way[weɪ], or where[weɻ].
 In the video below Rachel explains the production of this sound and gives examples.

 [![Rachel's English: How to Pronounce the W consonant](http://img.youtube.com/vi/jt5huPbR7zU/0.jpg)](http://www.youtube.com/watch?v=jt5huPbR7zU)

+Video.
+Rachel's English: How to Pronounce the W consonant

 Fig. Rachel's English: How to Pronounce the W consonant